Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we propose a unique way to constrain the ultralight scalar DM mass and its interaction with the SM via Higgs or photon.
-We consider the DM-induced frequency shift surrounding the black hole in the center of our galaxy.
-Using the first order post-Newtonian approximation, we construct the stellar orbit equation including the DM induced frequency shift, which also alters the radial velocity of S2.
-With Keck S2 orbital data from the year 1995 to 2018, we then perform a Bayesian MCMC scan to estimate the 95\% credible intervals of DM-Higgs interaction and DM-photon interaction.
-Similarly, upper limits of the external mass of DM-induced cloud with respect to DM particle masses $\mu_s$ are also computed.
+In this work, we propose a unique way to constrain the ultralight bosonic DM mass and its interaction with the SM via Higgs or photon portal.
+We consider a DM-induced frequency shift surrounding the SMBH in the center of our galaxy.
+Using the first order post-Newtonian approximation, we construct the stellar orbit equation including the DM-induced frequency shift, which also alters the radial velocity of S2.
+With the Keck S2 orbital data from the year 1995 to 2018, we then perform a Bayesian MCMC scan to estimate the 95\% credible upper limits of DM-Higgs interaction and DM-photon interaction.
+Similarly, upper limits of the extended mass of scalar cloud to DM particle masses $\mu_s$ are also computed.
 Because of S2 orbital size, only DM mass between $3.2\times 10^{-19}$~eV and $1.6\times 10^{-18}$~eV can be constrained by the Keck data.
 By marginalizing the nuisance parameters, our work shows that the DM-Higgs coupling 95\% upper limit ($\beta<\mathcal{O}(10^{-24})$ at $\mu_s\simeq 10^{-18}$~eV) is much stronger than the ATLAS limit.
-For the photon portal DM, the DM-photon coupling is also suppressed to be $g <\mathcal{O}(10^{-28})~\gev^{-2}$ at $\mu_s\simeq 10^{-18}$~eV which is also several orders better than the limit obtained by Supernova energy loss arguments.
-The Keck data can also set an upper limit of the extended mass of DM-induced cloud.
-The extended mass must be less than $3\times 10^{-4}$ \SgrA mass, which statistically agrees with the scenario of point-like mass of \SgrA.
-With DM-induced cloud involved in the fitting, we improve the extended mass upper limit from the latest GRAVITY results about one order.
+For the photon portal DM, the DM-photon coupling is also suppressed to be $g <\mathcal{O}(10^{-28})~\gev^{-2}$ at $\mu_s\simeq 10^{-18}$~eV which is also several orders better than the limit obtained by supernova energy loss arguments.
+The Keck data can also set an upper limit of the extended mass of scalar cloud, and it is about $3\times 10^{-4} M_{\bullet}$, which statistically agrees with the scenario of point-like mass of \SgrA.
+With ultralight DM-induced cloud involved in the fitting, we improve the extended mass upper limit from the latest GRAVITY results.

+It is promising that there are lots of stellar remnants and gas around SMBH.
+By applying an extrapolation from observations at larger radii, we add a power-law form of the enclosed mass $M(r)\propto r^{1.6}$~\cite{GRAVITY:2020gka} in Case II.
+We find that adding such an astrophysical component will make our constraints on the DM parameters slightly more stringent, but the impact of the astrophysical component is small, and our conclusions remain the same.